plugible/classifieds/README.md

 The PHPCS ruleset included has the following specifications:

-- It uses the WordPress standard
+- It uses the `WordPress` standard
-- It includes CSS, JavaScript and PHP files
+- It includes PHP files only
-- It excludes files under `inc/external/`
 - It excludes files under any folder called `vendor`

 The command you need is: